Smart Money Is Betting Big In AAPL Options - Apple (NASDAQ:AAPL)

 Expected Price Movements

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $100.0 to $300.0 for Apple over the last 3 months.
+Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $135.0 to $250.0 for Apple over the recent three months.

 Apple 30-Day Option Volume & Interest Snapshot